sophiashiuu/sophiashiuu/README.md

 -->

 # 😎 About Me
 Hi!
 I'm Sophia, a rising Junior at Boston University.
+I'm majoring in Data Science and minoring in Business Administration and Management.

 # 💻 Technical Skills
 * Programming Languages: Python, Rust, R, SQL